• Skip to primary navigation

 • Turn the potentiometer to control PWM duty cycle so motor speed changes.

-• Use DPDT switch to make motor go forward or reverse.
+• Also, use DPDT switch to make motor go forward or reverse.

 Testing:

-• Watch motor speed and direction change when we turn potentiometer and flip DPDT switch.
+• Finally, turn ON the circuit power and watch motor speed and direction change when we turn potentiometer and flip DPDT switch.

 References: